IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 6. Remove the N-th node from end

 1. `Dummy node` can help us **remove** nodes.
 2. `Fast and slow pointers`: the fast pointer firstly move `n` steps and then the two pointers move together until the fast pointer arrives at the end, and now the slow pointer is pointing to the `n-th` node from end.
-Please notice that this is just a rough description and in the real code we may need to use `dummy node`, decide how many steps the fast pointer should actually move, and hot to end the co-move.
+Please notice that this is just a rough description and in the real code we may need to use `dummy node`, decide how many steps the fast pointer should actually move, and how to end the co-move.

 ### 7. Get Intersection Node